nathanreyes/v-calendar/docs-next/docs/datepicker/basics.md

 <BaseAlert info>

   Time components are set using the current timezone setting set by the `timezone` prop.
-By default, this value is `undefined`, which specifies the local timezone.
+By default, this value is `undefined`, which defaults to the local timezone.
 </BaseAlert>

 <Example centered>